sanityinc/sanityinc.github.io/source/_posts/2007-11-11-init-scripts-considered-harmful.markdown

 There are just two key programs in runit.
 Firstly, `runsv` supervises the process for an individual service.
-Service directories themselves sit inside a containing directory, and the `runsvdir` program supervises that directory, running one child `runsv` processes for the service in each subdirectory.
+Service directories themselves sit inside a containing directory, and the `runsvdir` program supervises that directory, running one child `runsv` process for the service in each subdirectory.
 Out of the box on Debian, for example, an instance of `runsvdir` supervises services in subdirectories of `/var/service/`.